Technology and Bubble Tea

 The most commonly known self-service technology is a self-service kiosk.
 You just go click onto the screen, pick your order, and pay.
 As simple as that.
 There is no need for a staff member to place orders for the customer, the staff simply prepares the orders.
 The art with these kiosks is to make a very easy interface that is straightforward and immediately understandable.
 This way, older generations who didn't grow up with technology won't have difficulty placing their orders.
 And for the younger generations, they are just obsessed with sleek and modern technology interfaces.
 So it can be a win-win.
 And you as a business can utilise your human resources elsewhere and lose less time taking orders, more time preparing the orders.

 Besides time management and efficiency, these kiosks also add an element of centralisation of data.
-Orders and inventory can be logged and tracked more easily.
-Demand can be predicted over time, and in turn, waste can be reduced.
+Orders and inventory are logged and tracked more easily.
+Demand is predicted over time, and in turn, waste is reduced.

-Another way of placing orders that are becoming widely popular are mobile apps or online ordering platforms.
-This way customers can hop onto your online or mobile webshop and place orders to either collect them later, or get them delivered to their house.
-This reduces queuing time and increases data points.
-Based on the data gathered via apps or order platforms, loyalty schemes can be set up (e.g. loyalty points, discounts…).
-This helps build customer relationships and retention.
+Another increasingly popular way for customers to place orders is through mobile apps or online ordering platforms.
+Customers can jump onto your online or mobile webshop and place orders to collect later or have delivered straight to their homes.
+This reduces queuing time and provides valuable data.
+Using the data gathered from apps or ordering platforms, you can create loyalty schemes, such as points or discounts, to strengthen customer relationships and boost retention.

 “We have a new bubble tea recipe for you” vs “This recipe should be illegal.
 It's that good”